jg8481/robotframework-scala-remote-library/README.md

 ## Working On The Following

 I will be doing a lot of experiments and improvements.
-- Docker and docker-compose capability
+- **Docker and docker-compose capability**
 - ~~sbt capability~~ (Please use Maven.
 For more details go to --> https://github.com/jg8481/robotframework-scala-remote-library/issues/1)
-- Experiments with Scala Native
+- **Experiments with Scala Native**
-- Experiments with Ammonite
+- **Experiments with Ammonite**
+  - Progress:
+    - (February 7, 2019) I finished creating a working Ammonite Library POC.
+Improvements and experiments will be ongoing.
+One of the interesting advantages of the Ammonite Library is that it does not require Maven to compile or run.
+Changes to the Ammonite Library can be done while the Scala keyword server is running.
+In general Ammonite has many capabilities.
+For example it has the scalaj-http library already built-in.
+Please check out the following for more information --> http://ammonite.io
-- Experiments with ScalaCheck
+- **Experiments with ScalaCheck**
+  - Progress:
+    - (February 7, 2019) I finished creating a working ScalaCheck keyword driven by the Ammonite Library POC.
-- Experiments with Gatling.io
+- **Experiments with Gatling.io**
-- Experiments with Javascript interop
+- **Experiments with Javascript interop**

 ## Getting Started (only for Mac OSX or Linux users)

-1) Install Java and Maven on your machine (optionally you could also install Scala too).
+1) Install **cURL**** (must be installed in /usr/bin/curl), **Java 8**, **Maven**, and **Scala** on your machine.
 The rest of these steps assumes that you also have Robot Framework installed locally on your machine.
 If not please go here...

 - https://robotframework.org/#documentation